AD-Archer/Nixos/README.md

 *   Switched to the NixOS default firewall implementation and renamed the configuration file from `ufw.nix` to `firewall.nix`.
 *   Ensured the backup service has necessary executables (`bash`, `git`) available in its PATH.

+#### Part 12

+Here's a summary of the additional changes for today's log:

+*   Switched to the NixOS default firewall, accompanied by a rename of the configuration file from `ufw.nix` to `firewall.nix`.
+*   Improved the backup service by ensuring `bash` and `git` are correctly included in its PATH.
+*   Numerous automated backups and timestamped saves reflect continuous development and progress throughout the day.